 Description of Research Experience

 Include all previous institutions/industry.
 A statement that describes research projects that you have been involved with and your participation level in those projects.
-A description of laboratory or computer techniques that you are familiar with may be listed.
+Please briefly summarize the research questions or hypotheses you addressed, relevant results and your specific contributions.
+A description of laboratory or computer techniques that you are familiar with may also be included.

 Statement of research interests